Characterizing a SMA calibration kit

 For a two-port check port 1 was configured with a male and port 2 with a female connector at the end of cables to facilitate connections to the verification standards.
 A full two-port calibration was performed using the SMA cal kit and the above correction data; the thru was flush (a UOSM calibration [8] was used, which is also known as unknown or reciprocal thru calibration).
 Here a non-negligible error is incurred by cable flexure because the cables used are not phase stable (too lazy to get out the proper test port cables).

 First I measured a 3.5 mm reference attenuator with 20 dB nominal attenuation, which is part of the Hewlett-Packard 85053A verification kit, which I happen to have.
-The result can be seen here20dB attenuator.
+The result can be seen here.
 That looks reasonably accurate with no signs of ripple.

 As can be seen from the measured transmission and reflection data of the Beatty standard, it matches the theoretical expectations quite closely, except for some losses.
 There is some slight ripple on the transmission curve, which is probably due to the residual port match error, and hence due to the imperfections of the matches of the SMA cal kit (this ripple is not there when using the Maury cal kit).
 All in all nothing major seems to be wrong with this calibration for use in transmission measurements.